SameBoy/sameboy.github.io/02-features.md

  * Joypad support
  * Fullscreen support, optionally keeping aspect ratio
  * Optional speed-run-friendly OSD
- * Control motion games using a joypad's gyro controls[^2], joystick, or your mouse
+ * Control motion games using a joypad's gyro controls, joystick, or your mouse

 These features are currently exclusive to the macOS Cocoa port